 And Tepper was there for it.
 The owner of the NFL's Carolina Panthers bought 2.7 million shares in CEG worth $154.6 million in the three-month period ended June 30.
 The stock is up about 44% since that time – and has nearly doubled for the year-to-date.

 At 9.7% of the portofolio, CEG is the Short Hills, New Jersey-based hedge fund's fourth largest holding.

 Bruce Kovner, with an estimated net worth of $6.6 billion, retired from the hedge fund he founded a decade ago.
 But Caxton Associates still benefits from its close association with his legendary name.

 Meanwhile, Kovner's successor Andrew Law is hardly a pauper himself.
 His own net worth is estimated at around $1 billion, thanks to his major ownership stake in Caxton ($26.7 billion AUM).

-The rich get richer in part by anticipating changes in macroeconomic conditions, which would help explain why Caxton Associates initiated a position in Freeport-McMoRan (FCX, $41.72) during the first quarter and then built on it in the second.
+The rich get richer in part by anticipating changes in macroeconomic conditions, which would help explain why Caxton Associates initiated a position in Freeport-McMoRan (FCX (opens in new tab), $28.30) during the first quarter and then built on it in the second.